jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 ## We Don't Know Jack

-We've lived under human made rules for centirues.
+We've lived under human made rules for centuries.
 Economic policy, political ideologies, product design, manufacturing, and marketing are all based on what we sense with only our biological tools.

 We don't even know how old we are, or our probable death date.
 Ask a veterinarian bringing a abandoned dog back to health.
 She'll know its weight, height, blood work, exercise requirements, psycological profile, and tailor a meal, exercise, and socialization plan for it.